6 Parameters and Estimates

 One problem is that we do not know \(p\), so we can’t compute the standard error.
 However, for illustrative purposes, let’s assume that \(p=0.51\) and make a plot of the standard error versus the sample size \(N\):

-From the plot we see that we would need a poll of over 10,000 people to get the standard error that low.
-We rarely see polls of this size due in part to costs.
-From the Real Clear Politics table, we learn that the sample sizes in opinion polls range from 500-3,500 people.
+The plot shows that we would need a poll of over 10,000 people to achieve a standard error that low.
+We rarely see polls of this size due in part to the associated costs.
+According to the Real Clear Politics table, sample sizes in opinion polls range from 500-3,500 people.
 For a sample size of 1,000 and \(p=0.51\), the standard error is:

 6.5 Exercises